830000A 1983: JIMMY CLIFF.

 Alright/Layla/With A Little Help From My Friends/Goodnight Irene)

-Note: A video of the whole show exists.
-Soundboard recording was made
+Note: A pro-shot video of the show exists.

 - interview with Ronnie Lane